IBM/watson-nao-robot/README.md

-## 1. Sign up for IBM's [Bluemix]
+## 1. Sign up for IBM's Bluemix

-Sign up for IBM's [Bluemix](https://console.bluemix.net/).
+Sign up for IBM's Bluemix(https://console.bluemix.net/).
 By clicking on create a free account you will get 30 days trial account.

 ## 2. Create Bluemix services